 In 2004, Mike realized he had acquired invaluable knowedge and founded Premier Fitness & Performance to help both athletes and adults learn proper training methods to perform at their best.
 Today, PFP has become one of the top training facilties in the Midwest and has been influential in the development of thousands of individuals.

-Mike has been a featured speaker at numerous Strength & Conditioning events and to many local businesses in the areas of Functional training, Sport Specific Conditioning and General Fitness training.
+Mike has been a featured speaker for USA Hockey and at numerous Strength & Conditioning events and to many local businesses in the areas of Functional training, Sport Specific Conditioning and General Fitness training.
 Mike has written articles for Men’s Health, Volleyball Magazine and Women’s Basketball to name a few.
 Mike enjoys reading, golfing and spending time with his wife Kerry and their twins Madison and Michael.

 Tom earned his bachelor’s degree in exercise physiology from Ohio University in December 2019.
 Tom has worked as a personal trainer since 2018 and is certified through the American College of Sports Medicine.
 Prior to joining the PFP staff, he served as the Assistant Strength and Conditioning coach for Woodridge High School and volunteered in the physical therapy department at Ohio Health O’Bleness Hospital in Athens, Ohio.
 In 2020, Tom was promoted to Lead Adult fitness coach where he oversaw the design and delivery of PFP’s Adult fitness programs and in Fall 2021 was promoted to Head coach where he leads the PFP team and oversees the daily operations of both the Sports Performance and Adult fitness programs.